Multiple Landau level filling for a mean field limit of 2D fermions: Mean field limit

 \begin{proposition}[title=Lower bound, label=ELB] Let $(\psi_N)_N$ be a sequence of minimizers of \cref{eq:E_N^0},

 \end{proposition}

-The main tool here is the De Finetti \cref{th:DeFinetti}.
 Husimi functions are symmetric and consistent measures.
-The De Finetti theorem states that such measures are indeed reduced to trivial measure of this kind, namely tensorized products of one body measures and their convex combinations.
-This result plays an important role in the justification of the decorrelation of densities for the lower bound.
+The De Finetti \cref{th:DeFinetti} states that such measures are reduced to trivial measure of this kind, namely tensorized products of one body measures and their convex combinations.
+This result plays an important role in the control of correlations for the lower bound.
 We start by extracting some limit Husimi functions and give their fundamental properties.
 Similar arguments can be found in \cite[Section 2]{FLS}.
 With \cref{not:Husimi},

 \begin{proposition}[label=limit densities & H] Let $(\psi_N)_N$ be a sequence of minimizers of \cref{eq:E_N^0}, up to a subsequence \begin{enumerate}[wide, labelindent=0pt, label=\alph*)] \item there exists limit Husimi functions $M^{(k)} \in L^\infty \prth{(\mathbb{N}\times\Omega)^k}$ such that